Hisanori Takada

 Hisanori Takada (高田 寿典, Takada Hisanori) was a Japanese professional footballer who played as a goalkeeper.

 Club career

-Takada started his goalkeeper career in Japan, then England, Ireland, Norway, Germany, Australia, Hong Kong, Indonesia.
-He then ended his professional career in Hong Kong.
+Takada started his goalkeeper career in Japan, and made moves to England, Ireland, Norway, Germany, Australia, Hong Kong, and Indonesia across his playing career.
+With Drogheda United, he was the first Japanese player to play in the league.
+From Drogheda, he moved to FF Lillehammer, where he played 40 matches.
+He moved then to FSV Oggersheim.
+He ended his professional career in Hong Kong.

-Rangers
+Hong Kong

-Takada signed for Hong Kong Rangers in 2007.
+Takada first moved to Hong Kong and signed for Hong Kong Rangers in 2007.

-Persitara
+Takada played for Citizen during the 2008/2009 and 2009/2010 seasons.
+In 2009, he won the team's '2009 Hong Kong Football Club International Sevens Shield' Champion.